tommorris/visualstudio-docs.tr-tr/docs/profiling/quickstart-cpu-usage-aspnet.md

     }
     ```

-1. Çözüm Gezgini'nde, Controller/HomeControllers.cs açın ve aşağıdaki kodu değiştirin:
+1. Çözüm Gezgini'nde açık *Controller/HomeControllers.cs*ve aşağıdaki kodu değiştirin:

     ```csharp
     public ActionResult About()